Rotunda ultrasound machine appeal passes €76,500 target

 The appeal had raised some €10,000 by Thursday, when it featured on the front page of The Irish Times.
 Extensive media follow-up helped accelerate the rate of donations.

-Shortly after 1pm on Friday it passed the target and 2pm more than €78,000 had been raised.
-More than 2,900 people have made donations, according to the website.
+Shortly after 1pm on Friday it passed the target and by 2pm more than €78,000 had been raised.

 The target was reached despite the existence for a short time of a fake website purporting to be raising money for the cause, which was taken down before it could collect any funds.